FKamper/seismic-isolation-forest/README.md

 * /data - used to store seismic waveforms.
 Structure should be /data/network/year/station/channel
 * /notebooks - notebooks for lightweight illustration of source code
 * /output - storage for outputs generated
+* /scripts - python scripts for producing the results of the paper
 * /src - core codebase